 sudo apt-get install php5-cli

 Create these two folders if they don’t exist already (they don’t exist in OS X Yosemite, you should already have them in Ubuntu)

 sudo mkdir /usr/local/bin

 Move composer file to a newly created folder

 On Ubuntu, you will be able to access it globally since /usr/local/bin is already in your PATH by default.
 On Yosemite however, you might need to add /usr/local/bin to your PATH like this:

 sudo nano ~/.bash_profile

-and add this line at the end of the file:
+and add this line to the end of the file:

-Write changes CTRL + O, ENTER to confirm file name and CTRL + X to exit nano
+Write changes with CTRL + O, hit ENTER to confirm file name and CTRL + X to exit nano

 Install Homestead box to Vagrant (choose virtualbox when asked, this will take a while, so make a coffee)